 The radical prints of Edvard Munch: ‘New ways to express moods and emotions’

-As an exhibition of Munch’s prints opens at the British Museum, Christie’s is offering 11 prints by the artist in its Prints & Multiples sale in New York.
-Alastair Smart takes a closer look at Munch’s engagement with the medium that made him famous
+In the wake of an exhibition of Munch’s prints at the British Museum, Alastair Smart takes a closer look at Munch’s engagement with the medium that made him famous

 A childhood marked by tragedy